-PRNGs are natural candidates to generate randomness for masked implementations since they generally have good security properties in presence of leakage due to the continuous update of their secret state [YSPY10].
-Furthermore their initialization, that may lead to stronger side-channel attack vectors if it had to be synchronized with another communication party $[SPY^+10]$ , is not needed in this context and can be replaced entirely by a truly random seed of sufficient length generated on-chip.
+PRNGs are natural candidates to generate randomness for masked implementations since they generally have good properties for leakage due to the continuous update of their secret state [YSPY10].
+Furthermore their initialization, that may lead to stronger side-channel attack vectors if it had to be synchronized with another communication party $[SPY^+10]$, is not needed in this context and can be done with a truly random seed generated on-chip.
 As most cryptographic primitives, they can be obtained generically from well-investigated building blocks like (tweakable) block ciphers (as in the previous reference) or permutations [BDPA10] - both possibly coming with similar guarantees in terms leakage-resistance [BBC+20].
 They can also be obtained from dedicated constructions, usually introduced as stream ciphers.
 Such dedicated constructions generally correspond to a slightly more aggressive security (margins) vs. efficiency tradeoff compared to generic constructions.
 The latter appears appealing for our purposes since expensive randomness generation makes the application of higher-order masking prohibitive and, as already mentioned, the adversarial scenario of this generation is different from the stream cipher one (i.e., the adversary sees only the leakage of the PRNG).
 Concretely, we will primarily investigate Trivium [oEiCE04, Can06] and its Bivium B variant [Rad06] that we detail next.
 We will also report performance figures for Subterranean 2.0 [DMMR20], Gimli [BKL+17] and SPEEDY [LMMR21].
-The former two are high-throughput candidates from the NIST lightweight cryptography standardization process [oSN17], while the latter is a performance-driven block cipher with few rounds.
-For completeness, we also include the stream ciphers Grain v1 [HJM07] and MICKEY 2.0 [BD08], as well as Kreyvium which is a variant of Trivium with 128-bit security $[CCF^+16]$ in our comparisons.
+The former two were among the most promising candidates from the NIST lightweight cryptography standardization process [oSN17], while the latter is a performance-driven block cipher with few rounds.
+For completeness, we finally provide results for other stream ciphers of the eSTREAM competition [oEiCE04], namely Grain v1 [HJM07] and MICKEY 2.0 [BD08], despite previous works already reporting their lower performances compared to Trivium, and for Kreyvium which is a variant of Trivium with 128-bit security $[CCF^+16]$.3